 Snowflake data dictionary supports only metadata exposed through the API.
-It is not possible to add custom metadata — ETL logs, Airflow status, data quality checks — to the data dictionary.
+It is not possible to add custom metadata — ETL logs, Airflow status, and data quality checks — to the data dictionary.

 Lack of data collaboration

-As the volume of data on your Snowflake warehouse increases, access to the data dictionary alone not would be sufficient to find and trust data.
+As the volume of data on your Snowflake warehouse increases, access to the data dictionary alone would not be sufficient to find and trust data.
 Bringing in the human element through embedded collaboration — chats, crowdsourced data stewardship, and integrations with IT/task management tools — helps make data reliable and usable.

-Atlan: Modern data dictionary for Snowflake
+Atlan: A modern data dictionary for Snowflake

-The problem with traditional data dictionaries (that come built-in within databases) is that it is driven by passive metadata: Metadata that is default, limiting, and doesn’t give you a complete picture of a data asset.
+The problem with traditional data dictionaries (that come built-in within databases) is that it is driven by passive metadata: Metadata that is the default, limiting, and doesn’t give you a complete picture of a data asset.

 On the contrary, the crux of active metadata is its openness and interoperability.
 Atlan makes it possible to effortlessly move metadata across your data stack — data lakes, warehouses, BI tools, pipelines, ETL — and helps embed this rich context on data catalog, lineage, and data dictionary.

-Atlan’s data dictionary helps you build a 360° data profile to understand your data better, search and discover data faster, and to collaborate in and around data assets.
+Atlan’s data dictionary helps you build a 360° data profile to understand your data better, search and discover data faster, and collaborate in and around data assets.

-Let’s now look at the key data dictionary capabilities of Atlan:
+Now, let’s have a look at the key data dictionary capabilities of Atlan: